arthur-coll/arthur-coll/README.md

 - Data Visualization

 ### Previous Projects
 I worked on several project inside and outside of the scope of my master degree.
-The most important ones are accessible bellow
+The most important ones are accessible bellow in the *pinned* section.